A simple and efficient model for epidemic control on multiplex networks: Abstract

-{The real epidemic spreading has generally two different types of transmission routes.
-One is the random anonymous infection \cite{Sneppen21} and the other one is the transmission through regular and fixed contacts \cite{Park20}.} If the infectious disease has high mortality and there is no available vaccine or medicine, then many health authorities rely on the non-pharmaceutical interventions (NPIs) along the traceable fixed contacts, such as isolation of the infected \cite{wendy20}.
-In our study, such realistic situations are implemented by the susceptible-infected-recovered (SIR) model \cite{herbert00} with isolation on multiplex networks \cite{newman_book}.
-The multiplex networks are composed of random interaction layer and fixed interaction layer.
-We quantitatively compare the efficiency of two isolation protocols imposed on the SIR dynamics.
-One of them is the most popular protocol adopted by many health organizations over the globe.
-From the numerical simulations we find that the isolation of the second nearest neighbors of the hospitalized individuals on the layer for regular and fixed contacts significantly reduces both the final epidemic size and the number of the isolated per unit time.
-Our finding suggests a better NPI for any type of epidemic even though the contact tracing is only partially available.
+When an unprecedented infectious disease with high mortality and transmissibility emerges, immediate usage of vaccines or medicines is hardly available.
+Thus, many health authorities rely on non-pharmaceutical interventions through traceable fixed contacts.
+However, in reality, there is an additional type of transmission routes to the regular and fixed contacts: the random anonymous infection cases where non-pharmaceutical interventions are hardly feasible.
+In our study, such realistic situations are implemented by the susceptible-infected-recovered model with isolation on multiplex networks.
+The multiplex networks are composed of a fixed interaction layer and a layer with time-varying random interactions to represent the different types of disease spreading routes.
+The multiplex networks represent the combinations of the quenched disorder and annealed disorder.
+Here, we suggest a preemptive isolation protocol which isolates the second nearest neighbors of the hospitalized individuals and compare it with one of the most popular protocol adopted by many health organizations over the globe.
+From numerical simulations we find that our preemptive measure significantly reduces both the final epidemic size and the number of the isolated per unit time.
+Our finding suggests a better non-pharmaceutical intervention which can be adopted to various types of diseases even though the contact tracing is only partially available.